OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

 We're in a building boom in the Twin Cities.
-Transit, buildings, and stadiums are being constructed everywhere, prompting property owners near all this contruction to ask, what is going to happen to the value and taxes of their property?
+Transit, buildings, and stadiums are being constructed everywhere, prompting property owners near all this construction to ask, what is going to happen to the value and taxes of their property?
 The Parcels Through Time team aimed to find data and build a tool that could help owners investigate that question, and did produce a rough prototype web application that visualizes and animates the changes in a